Last Updated: December 13, 2024

 Here are the key characteristics and functions of the Project Summary Task:

 Display: The Project Summary task is displayed by selecting the Format tab on the ribbon and checking Show Project Summary Task.
-In Options, displaying the Project Summary Task is a local setting, but the Show Project Summary Task can be checked for new projects.
+In Options, displaying the Project Summary Task is a local setting, but the Show Project Summary Task can be checked as the default for new projects.
 Options / Advanced / Show Project Summary Task / All New Projects.

 Hierarchy: It sits at the top level of the task hierarchy and is a parent task to all other tasks in the project.
 Subtasks are indented beneath the Project Summary Task, creating a hierarchical structure.
 The ID number for this task is 0, which is why it is often called Row Zero.